Yater, Lebanon: Modern period

-During the Israeli occupation of southern Lebanon, 15 September 1991, two Palestinian gunmen ambushed a Nepali UNIFIL patrol near Yatar.
+During the Israeli occupation of southern Lebanon, 15 September 1991, two Palestinian gunmen ambushed a Nepali UNIFIL patrol near Yater.
 One Nepali soldier was killed and another wounded.
 One of the gunmen was killed by return fire while the other escaped.

-The Israeli Army occupied Yatar and neighbouring Kafra, 20 February 1992, in a 24 hour incursion, backed by tanks, helicopters and heavy artillery.
+The Israeli Army occupied Yater and neighbouring Kafra, 20 February 1992, in a 24 hour incursion, backed by tanks, helicopters and heavy artillery.
 Around 100 buildings were destroyed, including a mosque, school and community center.
 Two Israeli soldiers were killed during the offensive and a young girl was killed in northern Israel by a subsequent rocket attack.

-On 22 February 1993, a Nepali soldier serving with UNIFIL was killed by Israeli artillery fire near Yatar.
+On 22 February 1993, a Nepali soldier serving with UNIFIL was killed by Israeli artillery fire near Yater.
 Two years later, 20 March 1995, another Nepali soldier was also killed and three others wounded by Israeli shelling in the same area.

-Two men installing a water tank on top of a house in Yatar were killed by an Israeli missile on 30 March 1996.
+Two men installing a water tank on top of a house in Yater were killed by an Israeli missile on 30 March 1996.
 Hezbollah responded by firing rockets into northern Israel.
 It was one of the incidents in the build-up to Operation Grapes of Wrath the following month which caused massive destruction across all of the south of Lebanon.

 Demographics

-In 2014 Muslims made up 99.50% of registered voters in Yatar.
+In 2014 Muslims made up 99.50% of registered voters in Yater.
 98.64% of the voters were Shiite Muslims.